Senior Gear Editor

 Width: wider boards are more stable, important for beginners and the rest of us, to some extent.
 However, the added drag from a wider board means you’ll need more wind to achieve liftoff, and doesn’t allow you to heel over as hard when going upwind, resulting in less efficient upwind angles.
 This matters a lot for wing foil racers, for obvious reasons!
 Turning is also affected by the width of a board.
 Especially in lighter winds, as you shed speed through a turn, a narrower board will allow for tighter turns without accidentally catching a rail.
 The downsides of increased width in turning and upwind performance can be mitigated by a longer mast, but only by so much.

-Tucker, MACkite’s wing foil guru, and one of the most knowledgeable people we’ve ever chatted with on the subject, shared that he sees 23-inches of width as a threshold for wing boards — any wider and they tend to feel more like a SUP with lots of stability but a decrease in turning and upwind performance.
+Tucker, MACkite’s wing foil guru, and one of the most knowledgeable people we’ve ever chatted with on the subject, shared that he sees 23 inches of width as a threshold for wing boards — any wider and they tend to feel more like a SUP with lots of stability but a decrease in turning and upwind performance.
 Any narrower and the board will feel more like a prone foil board with decreases in stability and corresponding increased performance.

 Length: “Swing weight” used to be anathema to the wing board manufacturer — everyone wanted to go shorter and shorter to eliminate that supposed decrease in turning performance.
-However, the industry as a whole has since realized there’s plenty of other factors that are equally, if not more important than swing weight, and that aspects such as thinness and the shape of the board’s nose (how well does it slice through the wind?) can help to make up for a longer board.
+However, the industry as a whole has since realized there are plenty of other factors that are equally, if not more important than swing weight, and that aspects such as thinness and the shape of the board’s nose (how well does it slice through the wind?) can help to make up for a longer board.
 Furthermore, the benefits of a longer board (ease of takeoff, etc) have proven to be far more impactful than the decrease in performance that comes from “swing weight.”

 Nose Shape: this one actually has a lot to do with length and swing weight, which is why we’re tacking it on here.
 A board with a trimmed-down and pointier nose will cut through the wind better than a board with a flat nose shape, making for less “swing weight” and easier turning.